vidyagames998/vidyagames998.github.io/totk/gear.md

 ## Crushing rocks
 Directly west of Eldin Canyon skyview tower is a chest with a cobbler crusher in it.
 Most rocks will break with 1 hit from it.
 It's durability is very high.

+## Arrows

+Boxes can be ultrahanded, rotated, and dropped on the ground to get more arrows.
+You can also buy them from vendors.

 ## Recommended Weapon